Add Password to Local Account Linked to External Login

 • Handle Success or Failure: Depending on the result of AddPasswordAsync, we will redirect the user to a confirmation page or show error messages.

-Note: Once the password is set, the user should be able to sign in using the local account (with the new password) and the external login.
+Note: Once the password is set, the user should now be able to sign in using both the local account (with the new password) and the external login.

 using System.ComponentModel.DataAnnotations;